Size versus truthfulness in the House Allocation problem: Analysis of the approximation ratio

 Suppose $i''$ is allocated an object $b$ in $ALG$.
-If $i''=i'$, then $b=a$, and if in addition $a\in A_{u+1}$, this means $a$ is always available to all the agents prior to $\tau(u+1)=i''=i'$.
-Therefore, $a$ will be available to $i$ when $i$ initially selects objects, implying that $i$ must be allocated to some objects in his turn, contradiction.
+If $i''=i'$, then $b=a$, and if in addition $a\in \objectset_{u+1}$, this means $a$ is always available to all the agents prior to $\tau(u+1)=i''=i'$.
+Therefore, $a$ will be available to $i$ when $i$ initially selects objects, implying that $i$ must be allocated to some object in his turn, \piotr{leading to a} contradiction.